prologin/iorgen/CONTRIBUTING.md

 [PEP 8](https://www.python.org/dev/peps/pep-0008/), and other Python good practices.

+Also, all code uses [type
+hints](https://docs.python.org/3/library/typing.html).
+This helps tool to check the code better.

 To ensure your code follow the coding style, please run the `./check_code.sh` script.